dusanbrankov/simple-rem-em-converter/README.md

 # Simple rem/em Converter

-A simple and lightweight online tool for converting px either to rem or em.
+A simple and lightweight online tool to convert px to either rem or em.

 ![](./img/screen-shot.png)

----
+## Description

+Probably the fastest way to convert px to rem is directly in your editor, using an appropriate plugin.
+However, it can be a little more difficult to convert a px value to the correct em value if the corresponding font size is not set to something that is easy to calculate, such as 1rem.

+This is where this converter comes in handy, as it allows you to enter a base value for rem.
+It also has an option to show or hide leading zeros in the result, as well as a copy-to-clipboard button that copies the result along with the unit, ready to paste into your stylesheet.

+## Try it out

+To use the converter, visit the [Simple rem/em Converter](https://dusan-b.github.io/simple-rem-em-converter) website.

 ## Usage

-### Convert px to rem

-1. Enter a base px value (optional).
-The default value is `16px`.
-2. Enter a px value which you want to convert to rem.
-3. Click on the 'Convert' button or just hit enter to show the result.
-3. You can copy the result by clicking on the copy icon.

 ### Convert px to em

-The same as above with the additional option to define a base rem value.
-The default value is `1rem`.

-**Example:**

-Let's say you specified in your stylesheet a `font-size` in `rem`, and `padding` in `px`.
+Let's say you have a font size in rem and a padding in px in your stylesheet.

 ```css
 .example {